 King County Metro will meet or exceed the performance standards provided in Exhibit D: Performance Standards.
 The performance standards are provided to measure quality of service and productivity, to encourage excellence, and to quickly identify and remedy problem areas.
 King County Metro will report on its performance against these standards on a monthly basis.
-If performance standards are not met, then Sound Transit may request a meeting with King County Metro to determine what changes are required to meet the standards.
-Sound Transit and King County Metro will determine and implement actions, where appropriate, to address and remedy substandard performance.
+Sound Transit will convene a Joint Leadership Team, which is defined as representatives appointed by both Parties in the areas of operations, vehicle maintenance, safety, and security at a minimum who are responsible for monthly review of Exhibit D: Performance Standards, and any follow-up actions related to this review.
+Sound Transit will schedule monthly meetings of the Joint Leadership Team to evaluate service performance, and identify areas of performance and continuous improvement.
+In areas where performance standards are not being met the Joint Leadership Team will discuss causes and potential solutions.
+King County Metro will be responsible for forming a corrective plan to meet Performance Standards.
+Sound Transit will be responsible for reviewing the plan and providing input.
+King County Metro will then create, in writing, a a final action plan designed to improve performance.